LaunchCodeEducation/lchs/src/appendices/turtles/creating-turtles.rst

    different distance.
 #.
 Try to make ``bob`` move backwards instead.
 #.
 Can you find the distance from the starting position to the edge of the
    drawing space?
-(This number will vary between devices depending on the size of the screen).
+(This number will depend on your device and on the size of the window).

 Open A Drawing Space
 --------------------